• Skip to primary navigation

 Kristin

-Learn how to make a hearty, home-cooked chocolate chili with bison & grab free printable recipe cards with pictures for this Indigenous food.
-Perfect for pre-readers and up.
-Explore history, science, culture, and more while enjoying a modern recipe, such as this chocolate bison chili, that honors traditional Native American food.
+Learn how to make a hearty, home-cooked chocolate chili with bison & grab free printable recipe cards with pictures for this Indigenous food from New Native Kitchen cookbook.
+Explore topics such as which is better: bison vs beef and are bison and buffalo the same.

 5 from 1 vote